elisee/Modrog/README.md

     - (Editor) Allow renaming assets
     - (Editor) Allow reparenting assets with drag'n'drop (need to add drag'n'drop in UI framework)
+    - (Editor) Implemented tabs, show which tab is active, fallback to previous tab if tab is closed, make sure we don't allow quitting until all tabs are saved, etc.
     - (Map Editor) Trace line segments when using the brush rather than just placing tiles at hovered position.
 (Can reuse line drawing logic from line of sight)
     - (Map Editor) Bucket fill
     - (Map Editor) Skip empty chunks when saving